betaflight/betaflight.com/docs/wiki/guides/current/GPS-Rescue-v4-5.md

 - Once you have a decent set of sats, and before arming, **tilt the quad to 45 degrees in all directions, and confirm that you don't lose a lot of your sats**.
 Sometimes if the signals are marginal, eg with micro or mini sized GPS modules, the quad will lose satellites when it pitches forward to fly home, and this can lead to a very erratic or failed rescue.

-- **At the start of a mission-critical flight, confirm normal GPS Rescue behaviour a by doing a close-range test rescue with a switch, before heading out into the distance**.
+- **At the start of a mission-critical flight, confirm normal GPS Rescue behavior a by doing a close-range test rescue with a switch, before heading out into the distance**.
 Once you know that it turns and points to home, revert the test switch.
 You can enter and leave GPS Rescue with a switch with immediate effect anytime.
 This makes field checking easy.

 - **Think carefully about the `GPS_SET_HOME_POINT_ONCE` option**.
 Resetting the home point on every new arm is OK for testing and normal use.
 Each time you arm, your home position is updated.
 The home position accuracy improves over time, so you're sure to get the best home position estimate when you finally do take off.
 The downside is that if you disarm during the flight, GPS rescue will take you back to that new arm point, not to home.
 If your craft disarms in a bad spot, even if you get signal back, it will never fly home.
 If you accidentally disarm during the flight, or during a rescue, you will lose the quad.